 In order for distributions to be counted for this purpose and to give rise to a tax deduction by the Fund, they must not be "preferential dividends."
 A dividend is not a preferential dividend if it is pro rata among all outstanding shares of stock within a particular class, and is in accordance with the preferences among different classes of stock as set forth in the Fund's organizational documents.
 The preferential dividend rules do not apply to "publicly offered REITs," i.e., REITs that are required to file annual and periodic reports with the SEC under the Exchange Act.
-The Fund would be a publicly offered REIT if it is required to file annual and periodic reports with the SEC under the SEC under the Exchange Act.
-The Fund would be a publicly offered REIT if it is not a publicly offered REIT, and there is no assurance that it ever will be.
+The Fund would be a publicly offered REIT if it is required to file annual and periodic reports with the SEC under the Exchange Act.
+The Fund currently is not a publicly offered REIT, and there is no assurance that it ever will be.